Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Matthew D. Ramsay - Canaccord Genuity, Inc.

-I think as a follow-up question, one of the things that was – maybe a little bit disappointing entering this fiscal year, was the speed at which digital headsets were able to be brought to market and adopted outside of your largest customer and the third parties to support the new Lightning-ported headsets at Apple.
+As a follow-up question, one of the things that was maybe a little bit disappointing entering this fiscal year, was the speed at which digital headsets were able to be brought to market and adopted outside of your largest customer and of third parties to support the new Lightning-ported headsets at Apple.
 Maybe you could talk about the work that you've done with other OEMs and with some of the third-party headset providers and how that's progressed, sort of a status update of that part of the business would be helpful?
 Thank you.

 Jason P. Rhode - Cirrus Logic, Inc.

 Sure.
 Yeah, I think we're in a really great position to continue to capitalize on a very large market converting over to digital connectivity.
-I think it's a little bit the nature of the bees that outside of our largest customer that the market is pretty fragmented, and as such, it generally moves a little slower than things would in a well-ordered world.
+I think it's a little bit the nature of the beast that outside of our largest customer that the market is pretty fragmented, and as such, it generally moves a little slower than things would in a well-ordered world.

 But nonetheless, we see it happening.
 We see more movement towards USB-C connected headsets every day.
 We see a lot of interest in that.
 We've got some exciting products that we're working on that we think will help accelerate that over time.
 And so, more on that as things unfold, but we remain very excited about that market and think we're better positioned than anybody to capitalize on it.